Temporary Event Notices

-- or if there is specific intelligence or concerns about the plans for the current event.
+- if there is specific intelligence or concerns about the plans for the current event

 To prevent the temporary event notice system from being abused, there are a number of strict criteria on how they can be used.
 All of the following requirements are set within the Licensing Act 2003, and if a proposed event does not satisfy all of them, it cannot be authorised.